Railroad chapel car: St. Peter

+in about $1,500, and all the proceeds were used for the building of a new Catholic Church in Oxford.

 St. Paul

 The last and largest of the Catholic chapel cars, the St. Paul was also donated by Peter Kuntz.
 Measuring 86 feet long, it was built by Chicago's Pullman Company.
 Dedicated in New Orleans on March 14, 1915, it served primarily in Louisiana, Texas, North Carolina and Oklahoma.
 By 1936, both St. Peter and St. Paul were in storage, with St. Paul being sent to the Bishop of Great Falls, Montana, for use in the diocese.
 The chapel car was sold to Montana state Senator Charles Bovey for his railroad museum in 1967.
 In 1996, the chapel car was involved in a trade between the museum and the Escanaba-Lake Superior Railroad.

+Orthodox Christianity chapel cars (temple cars)

+In Russia, since the time of the Russian Empire, the term "вагон-храм" has been used to refer to such cars, which means "temple car".

+With the expansion of the railway network in the Russian Empire at the end of the 19th century, there was a need to organize Orthodox services in remote areas of the country.
+There were not enough stationary temples.
+Then the idea arose to create mobile temples that could be delivered as part of a train to areas with railway branches.